Tasmania Workshop 2020

 While we won’t be running marathons, a moderate level of fitness will be required.
 Hikes through some of the impressive mountain/lake areas will reward clients with memorable views and photos to cherish for a lifetime.
 We would prefer for you to make it there with plenty of steam to enjoy the wilderness and concentrate on photography.
 We will also be working around waterfalls and rivers which are likely to have slippery surfaces.

 To ensure you get maximum value out of the tour, we have limited the tour to 8 participants.
 Between the two guides, you will have plenty of one-on-one time to ensure you’re achieving the most out of the workshop.
-The workshops do need a minimum of 5 to run.
 Keeping the group sizes to 8 not only ensures a safe guide to client ratio but will make transport more comfortable.

 These tours will be something that you will remember for a long time as they are planned around some of the most beautiful scenery Australia has to offer.
 We will explore everything from hidden waterfall gems, to open plateaus, impressive mountains, deep glacial lakes and mysterious forests.
 The tour is exploring the rugged interior of Tasmania’s west wilderness region.
 This added with the magic of winter is a recipe for incredible memories.

 Tours will include transport to and from Hobart to our photographic locations.
-This will be either a people mover van or minibus.
-Depending on the tour size, two vans may be used or a single van with luggage trailer to ensure plenty of comfort on board while you soak up the beautiful driving views of Tasmania’s seemly endless scenery.
+This will be in two spacious vans, ensuring plenty of comfort on board while you soak up the beautiful driving views of Tasmania’s seemly endless scenery.
+Allowing you to relax before photographing your next location.
 Driving durations are planned to not exceed 3 hours of travel times at any one time.

 These tours are planned around Tasmania’s winter for a reason.
 The stunning beauty of this magical land during winter is indeed a fantastic experience.
 While we cannot guarantee weather conditions on the trip, we expect everything from sunshine to rain and hopefully plenty of snow!
 Some frozen waterfalls may exist (weather dependent), and if Cradle Mountain wasn’t stunning enough, it's truly magnificent with a fresh dusting of snow on the towering peaks.